jgwinnett/DWP-Test-Application/README.md

 ### Get code + Installation

-From the repository you are reading this (presumably Github) copy the repository code URL (i.e. `https://github.com/bubbayaga/dwp-test.git`) and `git clone $url` onto your machine.
+From the repository you are reading this (presumably Github) copy the repository code URL (i.e. `https://github.com/jgwinnett/DWP-Test-Application.git`) and `git clone $url` onto your machine.

 To install the application ensure you are within the cloned directory and run `mvn clean install`

+If you fall afoul of DWP VPN shenanigans and are unable to install due to `dependency-check` failing to retrieve NVD databases run you can skip the dependency-check - `mvn clean install -Ddependency-check.skip=true`

 ### Starting the application